vijayasarathy2001/Task-Management-Application/README.md

 - Mark tasks as complete.
 - Filter tasks based on priority and completion status.
 - View upcoming tasks, overdue tasks, and completed tasks.
+- Use the filter options to view specific sets of tasks.
 ## Technologies Used

 - HTML
 - CSS
 - JavaScript